gofilipa/digital_annotation/notes/development_notes.md

 ## 4.9.19 Making A Purple Button

 Today I spent some time messing around with the CSS and HTML files for the Adder (adder.scss & adder.html), and the Variables files (variables.scss), which defines all the colors in the H Client.
 The end result was an Adder button that includes the label "Color" rather than "Highlight", and a highlighted text that appears purple.
+I also played around with making the labels and icons temporarily purple, which was fun but ulimately unproductive.

 This is a small step, but it's a key one.
 Next I'm going to try to expand the adder toolbar to include more buttons, hopefully with different colors.